万维书刊网微信二维码

 4.5.2 Materials and methods: This should provide sources of the main drugs, chemicals and instruments (including manufacturers and specifications) used in the study and should provide sufficient technical information to allow the experiments to be repeated.
 New methods or modifications to existing methods should be described in detail.

-Species nomenclature: The scientific names [genus, species (in italic form) and authority] of all plants, animals and microorganisms should be given.
-Common names may be used in certain circumstances.
-For crude drug names, put name of medicinal parts first (in standard form).
+Species nomenclature: The scientific names [genus, species (in italics) and authority] of all plants, animals and microorganisms should be given.
+Common chemical names may be used in certain circumstances.

 Experimental subjects: The authors should indicate the grade of animals used in experiments.
 Rats and mice should be at least specific pathogen free.
 The sex, age and body weight of tested animals (or humans in clinical studies) should be given as mean, standard deviation and total range.
 Animal experiments should adhere to instructions for the care and use of animals provided by the appropriate Ethics Committee.
 Human experiments may be performed only in accordance with the ethical standards and permission of the responsible committee of the institution at which the work was carried out.

 4.5.3 Quantities, units, and numerical values: SI units must be used for example: length (m, cm, mm, μm, nm), mass (kg, g, mg, μg), volume (L, mL, μL), time (s, min, h, d), temperature (°C, K), radiation (Bq, dpm), concentration [mol/L, mmol/L, mg/mL, μg/mL, % (v/v), % (w/v)].
-Physical quantities should be printed in italic type e.g. t (h).
+Physical quantities should be printed in italic type e.g. t/h (t/h).
+A solidus (/) should not be followed by a multiplication or division sign unless parentheses are inserted to avoid any ambiguity.
 When an Arabic number precedes an SI unit, the unit symbol should be used rather than the full name of the unit, for example, 1 min (one minute), 2 h (two hours).
 No unit is required for relative molecular mass.

 4.5.6 Tables and figures: Each table and figure should have a legend that is self-explanatory (intelligible without reference to the text) and should avoid repetition of data in the text.
 Tables are preferable to figures especially if the figure is a simple histogram.
 Indicate the number (n) and character of observations and subjects.

 Tables should be numbered consecutively with Arabic numerals followed immediately by its legend.
-Each column in a table should have a short or abbreviated heading with the unit in parentheses.
+Each column in a table should have a short or abbreviated heading in which the quantity and the unit are usually separated by a solidus (/).
+More than one solidus is not allowed in a single item.
 If an experimental condition is the same for all of the tabulated experiments (e.g. the n), give this information in a statement accompanying the table.

-Figures must not include handwritten or typewritten lettering.
-The intervals should be integers so that the interpolation will permit accurate evaluation of the points.
+Figures must not include handwritten or typewriten lettering.
+The intervals should be so that the interpolation will permit accurate evaluation of the points.
 Symbols and curves can be identified in the figure itself or in the legend.
 Broader lines should be drawn for curves than for the axes.
 Avoid wasting space.
 Combine related curves in a single figure when possible to save space and convey more information.
 Do not extrapolate curves nor extend the axes far beyond the contents.
 When feasible, curves should be transformed into straight lines with the aid of logarithm, reciprocal, probit, logit, etc. Indicate scales by short index lines and repeat the index lines on the opposite side unless more than one scale is used.
-The resolution of each figure should be: line art 1000 dpi, monochrome 600 dpi and colorful figure 300 dpi (or higher).
+In general, the height/width ratio of figures should be 2/3.

 4.5.8 Confirmation of structure: Adequate evidence to establish structural identity must accompany all new compounds that appear in the Experimental Section of Original Articles and Communications.
 Generally, the physical and chemical parameters of new compounds should be given in the following order: m.p. (b.p.); [α]D; UV-vis λmax; IRυ, 1H NMR and 13C NMR; MS m/z; elemental analyses or HRMS data.
 List only IR wavelengths that are diagnostic for key functional groups.